3plus/zipato-android-app/doc/BUILDING.md

-# How to build Zipato For Android
+# How to build Zipato

 This is a Gradle-based project that works best with [Android Studio].